codebugtools/codebug_tether/docs/example.rst

 You can use the extension header to drive SPI and I2C buses.

 ..
 DANGER::
-   Powering CodeBug from 5V USB means that devices connected to the extension header will also be powered with 5V USB.
+   Powering CodeBug from 5V USB means that the VCC pin on the extension header will also be at 5V.
+Do not use this pin to power devices which require less than 5V.
-   DO NOT USE THIS TO POWER DEVICES WHICH REQUIRE LESS THAN 5V.

 Connect your SPI/I2C device onto the SPI/I2C lines::